cherab/core/docs/source/governance.rst

 ---------

-The governance model is a document that clearly describes how third parties are to engage with the CHERAB project and provides the rules and boundaries that ensure that the project remains manageable within the resources available.
-In this next phase of the CHERAB project it makes sense to use an open community led management model, such as the Meritocracy model used by Mozilla, Apache and other large open source projects.
+The governance model is a document that clearly describes how third parties are to engage with the Cherab project and provides the rules and boundaries that ensure that the project remains manageable within the resources available.
+In this next phase of the Cherab project it makes sense to use an open community led management model, such as the Meritocracy model used by Mozilla, Apache and other large open source projects.